raedalnan/raedalnan/README.md

 - 👋 Hi, I’m @raedalnan
-- 👀 I’m interested in software in general
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me alnanraed@gmail.com
+- 📫 How to reach me --> alnanraed@gmail.com

 <!---
 raedalnan/raedalnan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.